bvaughn/react-virtualized-select/README.md

 ## optionRenderer example

 It should be noted that in order to successfully set the active index in your custom renderer, you _need_ to call the `selectValue` prop.
 A common pattern is to bind onto your `onClick` handler in your custom element.
 The example that follows also provides the required `style` prop (as noted above), which is necessary to properly position the element.
+Refer to the  [https://github.com/bvaughn/react-virtualized-select/blob/master/source/demo/Application.js](full example) for the complete usage.

 ```jsx
 function Option({